bsanser/quarantine-web/README.md

 - Download ics of the plan to add it to your calendar (so that you can be reminded before it starts)
 - Edit and delete plans (the endpoints are already created, but the client is not yet using them)
 - Separate upcoming plans from past plans
+- Localize app, and allow users to choose the language of the app
 - Onboarding explaining what the app is for and how to use it
 - Integrate with google analytics
 - Perform e2e tests with Cypress